 Here are the things to consider about Sicily cost of living.
 Enjoy your stay!

 Jobs in Sicily

-Unemployment, as well as lack of labour opportunities, have always been an issue in this southern part of Italy.
+Unemployment, as well as lack of labor opportunities, have always been an issue in this southern part of Italy.
 Together with good connections, finding a job in Sicily for locals is easy.
-However, finding a decent paying job with great benefits is quite difficult.
-Generally, business owners will offer a below average rate leaving only enough wages to put food on the table.
+However, finding a decent-paying job with great benefits is quite difficult.
+Generally, business owners will offer a below-average rate leaving only enough wages to put food on the table.

 Looking for work for foreigners and expats is challenging but doable.
 Sites such as Subito or Bakeca can help you in finding a prospective employer.
 I found my first job of 8 years on subito.
 If you are not fluent with Italian yet, most large municipalities conduct language lessons.
 They are particularly for immigrants and are usually free.
 There are also multiple Facebook groups dedicated to job searching.
 You may also expat communities which can provide you with advice, tips and answers to your questions.
 Networking is the key to establishing professional and social relationships.
 In case you are a native English speaker, there are many teaching jobs available in Sicily.
 Tourism-related companies like SicilyShortStay.com and businesses such as bars, shops, hotels and restaurants are always in need of multilingual staffs.
 Hence, feel free to inquire on their sites or their stores directly with your prepared resume.

 Have you heard the news about houses for sale for 1 euro?
 It’s true by all means that they are offering the homes at that price.
 Although, there is a catch.
 It is on the condition that you will renovate the house within two years after you bought it.
 They are usually located in mountain villages.